Skip to main content.

 How is Renewable Gas transported?

-Our existing infrastructure delivers clean, safe, reliable and affordable natural gas to more than 2.2 million residential, commercial and industrial customers across northern Illinois.
-Existing, natural gas infrastructure can also be used to transport renewable gas, as well.
+Our existing infrastructure delivers clean, safe, reliable, and affordable natural gas to more than 2.2 million residential, commercial, and industrial customers across northern Illinois.
+Existing natural gas infrastructure can also be used to transport RNG.
 RNG can be used in existing natural gas appliances, equipment and infrastructure, and our company is engaged in research and development projects to understand how hydrogen can be blended in natural gas infrastructure.

 What’s happening now?

-Through its Renewable Gas Interconnection Pilot, Nicor Gas proposes to introduce renewable gas to its service area.
-We actively receive new requests for interconnection to renewable gas facilities and are working with local suppliers to integrate more renewable fuels into our system.
-Nicor Gas is also working with regulatory agencies, as well as local and state legislators, to bring renewable gas to our communities and facilitate economy-wide carbon reductions while fueling resiliency, energy security and the growth of the clean energy economy.
+Under Nicor Gas’s General Renewable Gas Interconnection Service tariff (Rate 82), Nicor Gas can receive new requests for interconnection to renewable gas facilities and work with local suppliers to integrate more renewable fuels into our system.
+Nicor Gas is also working with regulatory agencies, as well as local and state legislators, to explore bringing renewable gas to our communities and facilitate economy-wide carbon reductions while fueling resiliency, energy security and the growth of the clean energy economy.

-In addition, Nicor Gas recently filed a rate request with the Illinois Commerce Commission, which includes a proposal to offer our customers a new pilot program called TotalGreen.
-If approved by the ICC, participating customers in this voluntary program will be able to reduce their GHG emissions associated with natural gas usage and help create a cleaner environment now and into the future.
-TotalGreen will allow customers to voluntarily opt-in to heat their homes, cook meals and enjoy hot water with portions of RNG, and to purchase carbon offsets to offset the GHG emissions associated with their natural gas usage.
+In addition, Nicor Gas offers our customers a pilot program called TotalGreen.
+Participating customers in this voluntary program can reduce their GHG emissions associated with their natural gas usage and help create a cleaner environment now and into the future.
+The program combines renewable natural gas credits with the purchase of carbon offsets to allow customers to offset their amount of natural gas-based combustion emissions.

-The RGI Pilot is a limited pilot program that is available to any renewable natural gas (RNG) producer on a first-come, first-served basis to any party who enters into a Renewable Gas Interconnection Service Agreement with Nicor Gas for an interconnection to deliver renewable gas through the company’s distribution system to our customers.
+Rate 82 is available to any party who enters into a Renewable Gas Interconnection Service Agreement with Nicor Gas for an interconnection to deliver renewable gas through the company’s distribution system to our customers.

-This tariffed interconnection service allows RNG producers in Nicor Gas’ service territory to interconnect with Nicor Gas facilities in order to sell safe, pipeline-quality gas from an RNG facility to third parties and with the physical gas delivered to and sold for resale to a customer within Nicor Gas’ service territory.
+This interconnection service tariff allows RNG producers in Nicor Gas’ service territory to interconnect with Nicor Gas facilities to sell safe, pipeline-quality gas from an RNG facility to third parties for resale to Nicor Gas customers.

 RNG is a pipeline-quality alternative to geologic natural gas that can be carbon neutral or carbon negative.
 It is generally produced using methane - a gas with 25 times the warming effect of carbon dioxide - released by decaying organic waste collected in landfills, wastewater plants and farms or produced by renewable energy.
 The finished RNG product is interchangeable with geologic natural gas and can be injected directly into existing gas pipelines without upgrades.